Vatuu/silent-hill-decomp/docs/File Formats.md

 The table below summarizes each file format encountered so far, their known or suspected purposes, and any available documentation or parsing tools.

 > [!NOTE]
-> Many formats are still undergoing reverse engineering, with their internal structures inferred during the decompilation process.
+> Many formats are still being reversed/inferred during the decompilation process.
 Contributions of parsers, template definitions, or observations are welcome!

 | File Type | Purpose | Parser/Documentation |
 |-|-|-|